hartwigmedical/documentation/data-access-request-methods.md

 For more detailed information on tools and parameters used:
 - For germline SNV/INDEL calling and somatic SNV/INDEL calling please see the 'Methods' section of [Hartwig Medical Foundation Pan Cancer Paper](https://www.nature.com/articles/s41586-019-1689-y).
 - For GRIDSS/Purple/LINX see [Hartwig Medical Foundation Toolkit Paper](https://www.biorxiv.org/content/10.1101/781013v1).

+## RNA Sequencing workflow
+Total RNA was extracted using the QIAGEN QIAsymphony RNA kit (cat nr 931636).
+Samples with approximately 100ng total RNA were prepared with KAPA RNA Hyper + RiboErase HMR (cat nr 8098131702) and RNA libraries were paired end sequenced on the Illumina NextSeq550 platform (2x75bp) or Illumina NovaSeq6000 platform (2x150bp).